grafana/grafana/docs/sources/tutorials/iis.md

 weight = 10
 +++

-# How to Use IIS with URL Rewrite as a Reverse Proxy for Grafana on Windows
+# How to use IIS with URL rewrite as a reverse proxy for Grafana on Windows

 If you want Grafana to be a subpath or subfolder under a website in IIS then the URL Rewrite module for ISS can be used to support this.